-Explore this page for information, best practices, resources and some options to help you make technology choices for online course delivery.
+Explore this page for information, best practices, resources and some options to help you make technology choices for your courses.

 - Use Microsoft Stream to store and distribute video files